sevaorlov/trees/README.md

 red_black_bst

 This is a red black binary search tree.
+Put method returns a number of keys greater than given.
+TreeRank method returns number of keys smaller, than given.